gvwilson/thirdbit/_posts/2014/2014-08-18-conversations-about-teaching.md

     "The fox knows how to do many things; the hedgehog knows how to do one thing well."
     If we concentrate on a handful of tasks with lots of reinforcement (as Bennet Fauber stressed),
-    learners will leave knowing how to do a few things well&mdash;but only a few.
+    learners will leave knowing how to do a few things well–but only a few.
     A broad overview of the full landscape of tools and techniques may give them a better understanding of how things fit together, but may also just confuse them,